 Sometimes there will be recordings of the alleged offence or of earlier offences of the same type which can be used as direct evidence of the offence being prosecuted or as evidence of an offender’s bad character –see below.

-On an NGAP case, an MG16 should be submitted for each offender who has relevant previous convictions with as much factual background as can be gathered in order for an application to be made at the first hearing of the matter.
+For an anticipated 'not guilty' case, an MG16 form should be submitted by police for each offender who has relevant previous convictions with as much factual background as can be gathered in order for an application to be made at the first court hearing.
 It is important to remember in this connection that it is not merely previous convictions which fall to be considered for admission at trial.
-Bad character also encompasses “a disposition towards misconduct on his part” (section 98 Criminal Justice Act 2003).
-“Misconduct” encompasses not just the commission of an offence but also “other reprehensible behaviour” (s 112 (1)).
+Bad character also encompasses “a disposition towards misconduct on his part” (section 98 Criminal Justice Act 2003 ('CJA 2003')).
+“Misconduct” encompasses not just the commission of an offence but also “other reprehensible behaviour” (s 112 (1) CJA 2003).
 Reprehensible connotes some element of culpability or blameworthiness.
 It might include within the context of hare coursing the possession of footage of previous coursing incidents, membership of a Facebook group dedicated to the shared experiences of those involved in such offending or similar.
 It is therefore extremely important that what might constitute bad character in its widest sense is fully considered before the completion and submission of any MG16 and that all relevant material in support is supplied with the file.

 A common defence is that offenders were walking on a public footpath.
 The landowner should provide evidence to show whether there are public rights of way over the land and these should be identified on the plan exhibited if they exist.
 Please see the section on evidence gathering.

 In the context of wildlife crime 'public interest considerations' should be taken as including the following:

 - The biodiversity status of the species involved;